 Aside from the application, applicants are obliged to do the following after arriving in the Netherlands:

-- Applicants must register with the Municipal Personal Records Database (BRP) in the municipality where they will live.
-To register with the municipality, you need a legalised and translated birth certificate.
-Take this therefore with you when you travel to the Netherlands.
-Please contact your municipality in advance to check which (legalised and translated) documents/ certificates you need to take with you.
+• Applicants must register with the Municipal Personal Records Database (BRP) in the municipality where they will live.
+Registering with the municipality requires a legalized and translated birth certificate.
+Take this, therefore, with you when you travel to the Netherlands.
+Please contact your municipality in advance to check which (legalized and translated) documents/ certificates you need to take with you.

-- Undergo a medical test for tuberculosis (TB), unless exempt.
-This must be done within 3 months after the issue date of the residence permit at the Area Health Authority (GGD).
+• Undergo a medical test for tuberculosis (TB) unless exempt.
+This must be done within three months after the issue date of the residence permit at the Area Health Authority (GGD).

-- Take out health insurance within the first 4 months after arrival in the Netherlands.
+• Take out health insurance within the first four months after arrival in the Netherlands.

 Validity of residence permit

-The highly skilled migrant residence permit remains valid for up to five years, or for the duration of the employment contract.
+The highly skilled migrant residence permit remains valid for up to five years or the employment contract's duration.

 Unemployment

 If the permit holder becomes unemployed during this period, they are eligible for a search period of up to three months to find a new job as a highly skilled migrant.
 The search period begins on the day the employment contract is terminated.
-If the residence permit expires in less than three month’s time, then the search period is shortened accordingly.
+The search period is shortened accordingly if the residence permit expires in less than three months.

-When looking for employment, the permit holder must find an employer that’s recognised as a sponsor by the IND.
+When seeking employment, the permit holder must find an IND-recognized employer as a sponsor.

 Extension of residence permit